ReubenDo/MRIPreprocessor/README.md

 ```

 ## Example case:
-Let's assume we have access to 4 imaging modalities (e.g. T1, T1c, T2, FLAIR) and we want to co-register and skull strip them using T1 as reference:
+Let's assume we have access to 4 imaging modalities (e.g. T1, T1c, T2, FLAIR) and we want to:
+- co-register the scans using T1 as reference
+- in the MNI space
+- skull strip the scan
+- crop the skull-stripped scans to remove the zero padding

 ```python
 from MRIPreprocessor.mri_preprocessor import Preprocessor